-Risk impact category Risk event description Consequence rating Likelihoo d rating Overall risk level score Council's risk appetite Risk treatment option and rationale for actions Financial Environmental N/A Health and safety Residents' quality of life will be improved with the permanent removal of the poles Moderate Possible Low Low TREAT the risk by removing the poles Infrastructure/ ICT systems/ utilities N/A Legislative compliance Environmental Protection (Noise) Regulations 1997 Moderate Possible Low Low TREAT the risk by adhering to the Regulations Reputation Negative media High Possible Medium Low TREAT the risk by providing media information on reasons for removing Service delivery N/A
+Risk impact category Risk event description Consequence rating Likelihood rating Overall risk level score Council's risk appetite Risk treatment option and rationale for actions Financial Environmental Not applicable.
+Health and safety Residents' quality of life will be improved with the permanent removal of the poles Moderate Possible Low Low TREAT the risk by removing the poles Infrastructure/ ICT systems/ utilities Not applicable.
+Legislative compliance Environmental Protection (Noise) Regulations 1997 Moderate Possible Low Low TREAT the risk by adhering to the Regulations Reputation Negative media High Possible Medium Low TREAT the risk by providing media information on reasons for removing Service delivery Not applicable.

 Current budget impact A budget amendment will be required for the removal of poles at a cost of \$1,980 which will submitted to mid-year review if approved.
-Future budget impact N/A
+Future budget impact Not applicable.